Azaze7/NVID-DC/README.md

 ## 🔎 Table of Contents

-1. What is Powershell-Empire?
+1. What is NVID-DC?
+What is Docker?
 2. What Files are Enclosed Here?
 3. Video Demonstration.
 4. Virtual Machine Usage.

-## ⌨️ What is Powershell-Empire?
+## ⌨️ What is NVID-DC?
+What is Docker?

 * Powershell-Empire was an open-source post-exploitation agent that ran through Windows Powershell.
 * It allowed for a user to generate attack scripts for use against other Windows machines, MacOS, or Linux subsystems.